When to Plant Green Onion (Scallion) in Zone 7

 Growing Tips

-• Plant densely — sow 1 inch apart without thinning for a continuous cut-and-come-again crop.
+• Plant densely for a cut-and-come-again crop.

 Common Mistakes

-• Planting near beans or peas — alliums inhibit legume growth.
+• Planting near beans or peas.

 Companion Planting